and fear that God will punish them for sharing in that wrong, by voting.

 Second, we may find that a candidates closest to our personal moral choices may belong to another religion, while an opponent who claims our religion actually violates the religion they pretend to practice.
-I voted for the Romney/Ryan ticket in 2012, because they weren’t the baby-killing Obama/Biden ticket.
+I voted for the Romney/Ryan ticket in 2012, because they weren’t the pro-death Obama/Biden ticket.
 Although now-Senator Romney has openly betrayed President Trump, I will not regret voting for him in the 2012 election;